-For emergency service or a tree safety assessment in Tishomingo, OK, call Cipres Tree Service now!
+For tree planting or stump removal in Tishomingo, OK, call Cipres Tree Service for expert advice and service!

 Tishomingo is the largest city in, and the county seat of, Johnston County, Oklahoma, United States.
 The population was 3,034 at the 2010 census, a decline of 4.1 percent from the figure of 3,162 in 2000.
 It was the first capital of the Chickasaw Nation, from 1856 until Oklahoma statehood in 1907.
 The city is home to Murray State College, a community college with an annual enrollment of 3,015 students.
 Tishomingo is part of the Texoma region.